radj307/volume-control/README.md

 ![View of the toast notification](https://i.imgur.com/YWoXPxW.png)
 ![View of the toast notification when an audio session is locked](https://i.imgur.com/KOdYtGi.png)

-If you want to add or remove hotkeys, you can press the **Advanced Hotkeys** button in the Settings tab to enable the advanced features.
+If you want to add or remove hotkeys, you can press the **Edit Mode** button in the Settings tab to enable the advanced features.
 Now the Hotkeys tab will have additional customisability so you can create new hotkeys, and change the action of each hotkey when it is pressed.
 You can reset all hotkeys to their default value by pressing the **Reset Hotkeys** button in the Settings tab.
 Note that this will also remove any additional hotkeys you have created.
 ![View of the advanced hotkeys](https://i.imgur.com/JccOVnO.png)

 ## Addon Development

 Want to develop an addon for Volume Control?
-**See the [github pages site](https://radj307.github.io/volume-control) for instructions and API documentation.**

-# VolumeControlCLI

-Volume Control CLI has moved to [its own repo](https://github.com/radj307/volume-control-cli) after I rewrote it in C++.

-# Contributing

-If you want to improve/add a feature and you are familiar with C#, pull requests are always welcomed!

-## Guidelines
-Please follow these guidelines when submitting pull requests:
-- Briefly test the code to ensure that it can compile & run.
-- Format & organize your code.
-- Write/update documentation in **[xmldoc format](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/)** for anything that is accessible via the SDK.
-  If you're using Visual Studio, you will see compiler warnings for undocumented publicly-accessible objects/methods.
+Get started with the [tutorial](https://radj307.github.io/volume-control/html/md_docs__addon_development.html)!
+We also have doxygen-generated [API Documentation](https://radj307.github.io/volume-control/html/annotated.html) available online.